 The RWA calendar is also full with events for everyone, whether it’s the regular family events including creative workshop Scribble and Sketch suitable for the whole family (free), the Family Heritage Trail to explore your visit around the gallery with free resources, the Junior Drawing School (running during school holidays), and exhibition related events running alongside each ticketed exhibition.

-Family activity space at RWA
+The family activity space at RWA Bristol - credit Alice Hendy

 Regular access events include sensory workshops for families with children with SEN+D – Happy Mondays (free); A Familiarisation Tour for Visually Impaired adults (free); British Sign Language exhibition tour (free); and Tuesday Teatime Tours (free) suitable for people living with dementia and their companions.
 Find out what’s on at the RWA.

-For more information and a calendar of events visit the RWA website, and follow them on social media.
+For more information and a calendar of events, visit the RWA website, and follow them on social media.

 More on the history of iconic Bristol attractions: